We’re Here to Help

 - Natural resource permit assistance on a fee for service basis,

-- Natural Resources Recovery Guide (Updated 12-05-17), which provides information for homeowners and landowners as to what services local, state and federal organizations are offering to those affected by the fires, where to find additional information, funding opportunities/technical assistance/general assistance/etc., and contact details (this Guide will be a living document and will be updated as resources and information becomes available to us), and
+- Natural Resources Recovery Guide (updated 02-12-18), which provides information for homeowners and landowners as to what services local, state and federal organizations are offering to those affected by the fires, where to find additional information, funding opportunities/technical assistance/general assistance/etc., and contact details (this Guide is a living document and will be updated as resources and information becomes available to us), and

 - Our website, this page in particular, will be updated regularly with the latest natural resource management information, funding and technical assistance programs available to you.